Awkward Clusterfly - Pollenia rudis

 The typical cluster fly Pollenia rudis is about 7 mm long, has short golden-coloured hairs on the thorax and irregular light and dark grey areas on the abdomen.
 Cluster flies are typically slow moving and pass the winter as adults so are very common in early spring.

-There are over 20 Pollenia species recorded in Britain, most of which can't be identified without microscopic examination to key out complex features.
-Pollenia rudis is generally the most common species.
+There are 8 Pollenia species in Britain, most of which require microscopic examination to key out.
+See ID Aids below.
+Pollenia rudis is generally the most common species though some of the others are also common.

 In autumn, it can be commonly found sunning on sheltered fences and tree trunks.